-- (a) means a network used, or intended to be used, in whole or in part, by the public for the purpose of telecommunication: - (b) includes- - (i) a PSTN [public switched telephone network]: - (ii) a PDN [public data network] - 91.
-A physically private telecommunications network (a network that is not physically able to connect to another telecommunications network) is not a PTN.
+(a) means a network used, or intended to be used, in whole or in part, by the public for the purpose of telecommunication:

+(b) includes-

+(i) a PSTN [public switched telephone network]:

+(ii) a PDN [public data network]

+27 The Telecommunications (New Regulatory Framework) Amendment Bill as reported back from Select Committee proposes that this broadcasting exclusion be removed.
+We have prepared these instructions on the basis of the Act as it currently stands and on the assumption that the Bill, if enacted in the form proposed by the Select Committee, will not impact TDL calculations for the 2017/18 financial year.

-16 Telecommunications Act 2001, section 5, definitions of "liable person" and "qualified revenue"
+28 Telecommunications Act 2001, section 5, definitions of "liable person" and "qualified revenue"

-17 Telecommunications Act 2001, section 5.
+29 Telecommunications Act 2001, section 5.

-- 92. Similarly, a network will not be a PTN where it is designed for use by a specific and identifiable group of individuals and/or entities, and access to the network is limited to such a specific and identifiable group (and not members of the public generally), or to other authorised persons limited to a defined class and within approved parameters.18 - 93.
-On the other hand, a network operated by an "ordinary" commercial operator that is essentially open to all, subject only to having the means to pay and to enter into and comply with standard form contractual terms, is a PTN.19 - 94.
+- 91. Revenue earned from operating A^a physically private telecommunications network (a network that is not physically able to connect to another telecommunications network) is not qualified revenue a PTN.
+If the network is physically capable of being accessed by the public for any purpose (even private uses of the public network) the revenue the QLP derives from providing the telecommunications service is qualified revenue. - 92.
+Similarly, a network will not be a PTN where it is designed for use by a specific and identifiable group of individuals and/or entities, and access to the network is limited to such a specific and identifiable group (and not members of the public generally), or to other authorised persons limited to a defined class and within approved parameters.30 - 93.
+On the other hand, a network operated by an "ordinary" commercial operator that is essentially open to all, subject only to having the means to pay and to enter into and comply with standard form contractual terms, is a PTN.31 - 94.
 In order to be a PTN, a network must be used or intended to be used by the public.
 "Use" by the public in this sense must be a direct and intentional use of the network, and not an indirect and accidental use that is a consequence of happenstance.
 Therefore, a network that is otherwise not public that is used by a member of the public to access a website that is hosted on that network does not become a "public" network simply because traffic is routed over that network by such members of the public when they access the website.
-This is because that particular "use" is a not a direct and intentional use of the network.
-20 - 95.
+This is because that particular "use" is a not a direct and intentional use of the network. - 71.95.
 Furthermore, the fact that a network can be used to provide connectivity to the internet does not in and of itself make that network a "public" network.
-Similarly, a network is not a "public" network simply because it is capable of connecting to a network that is itself a "public" network.21
+Similarly, a network is not a "public" network simply because it is capable of connecting to a network that is itself a "public" network.33 - 72.
+This means that a QLP is not required to know how their clients use the services they provide.
+If the QLP obtains revenue from providing telecommunications services by means of its PTN or that rely primarily on the existence of a PTN then that revenue is qualified revenue.